MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 `end` is often used to test whether an iterator has reached the end of its string.
 The value returned by `end` shouldn't be dereferenced.

-If the return value of `end` is assigned to a `const_iterator`, the string object cannot be modified.
+If the return value of `end` is assigned to a `const_iterator`, the string object can't be modified.
 If the return value of `end` is assigned to an `iterator`, the string object can be modified.

 ### Example